martinpam/claude-uploader/README.md

 # Claude.ai File Uploader

+The Claude.ai File Uploader is a desktop application that makes it easy to upload files to your Claude.ai projects.
+Since the Claude.ai web interface doesn't allow uploading entire folders, this tool solves that problem by letting you select a folder and uploading all the supported files in it.

-## Features
+## Key Features:
-- Supports a wide range of file types, including code files, documentation, and media files
+- Uploads files to your Claude.ai projects efficiently
-- Automatically skips files listed in .gitignore
+- Automatically skips files listed in your .gitignore
 - Provides detailed upload status and error reporting
 - Handles large file uploads without issues
 - Clean and intuitive user interface